kkarakas-averest/learnfinity-spark/IMPLEMENTATION_PLAN.md

-# Implementation Plan: Employee Profile Page
+# Implementation Plan: Employee Profile Page & Data Structure Foundation

 ## Overview
-This document outlines the implementation plan for the Employee Profile Page feature in the LearnFinity HR Dashboard.
-This feature will provide comprehensive information about employees, including personal details, learning preferences, skills, and history, serving as a data source for LLM agents to personalize learning content.
+This document outlines the implementation plan for the Employee Profile Page and foundational data structures in the LearnFinity HR Dashboard.
+These features will provide comprehensive information about employees, including personal details, learning preferences, skills, and history, serving as a data source for LLM agents to personalize learning content, while also establishing the core data models needed for course creation and management.

 ## Goals
 - Create a comprehensive employee profile page for HR administrators